Extraordinary Challenges, Extraordinary Faith

-I am deeply grateful to all of those who made it possible for The Fellowship to do more good and bring so much hope to so many people for these forty years, and for this year — our staff, our donors, our volunteers, and those who held us in prayer.
+I am deeply grateful to all of those who made it possible for The Fellowship to do so much good and bring so much hope to so many people for these forty years, and for this year—our staff, our donors, our volunteers, and those who held us in prayer.
 But, most of all I am thankful to God, with Whom anything is possible.

 Friends, I want to wish you and your loved ones a joyful and blessed holiday season.
 May the new year bring an end to suffering and usher in an era of unprecedented blessings.

 With blessings from the Holy Land,